 We are proud of Livingstone Ski Academy (LSA) and this unique outdoor classroom opportunity for students.
 We are currently looking at the complexities of all our alternative programming (including LSA) related to student scheduling, third-party providers, and staff schedules.
 We will work closely with parents, staff, and contractors to find the best solution, should a 4-day school week be implemented.

-Staff Snapshots represent our current expected scenario for each staff group.
+Stakeholder Group Snapshots represent our current expected scenario for each staff, student, or special group.
 The details are subject to change, should a 4-day school week come into effect.
 We've included a printable version for your convenience.

 Administrative Assistants